-But that brings us to the violinist argument.
+That brings us to the violinist argument.
 When I first heard this argument, it threw me.
-I am definitely a pro-lifer who would tell the person who got plugged into the violinist that they are not required to use their body to keep that person alive.
-And of course, that led me to wonder, as the argument is meant too, “How then can I tell a woman she’s required to be plugged into a baby for nine months just to keep it alive?
-If human rights isn’t a solid enough foundation to grant that to a violinist, why is it enough to grant it to the unborn?”
+I am definitely a pro-lifer who would tell the person who got plugged into the violinist that they were not required to use their body to keep that person alive.
+And of course, that led me to wonder, as the argument is meant to, “How can I then tell a woman that she’s required to be plugged into a baby for nine months just to keep him or her alive?
+If personhood and the right to life aren’t enough to grant the violinist the right to use someone else’s body against their will, why is it enough to grant it to the unborn?”

-But this made me in turn start thinking about what we expect of parents in general.
+But this in turn made me start thinking about what we expect of parents in general.
+As Scott Klussendorf writes, “we may not have the obligation to sustain strangers who are unnaturally plugged into us, but we do have a duty to sustain our own offspring.”
 Scott B. Rae asks us to imagine a scenario where you and your spouse have a four-month-old baby in your house.

 “The baby has not been sleeping for more than a couple of hours at any one time, and both of you are exhausted and desperately need a break.
 So you decide to take a two week vacation, just the two of you.
 But instead of making arrangements for the baby, you prepare enough bottles of formula for two weeks and you stack two week’s worth of diapers in the nursery.
 You then kiss your baby goodbye and leave.
 Upon your return, who do you think would be there to “greet” you?
 Angry neighbors, incensed relatives, Child Protective Services, and the police — all of those, and possibly others, would be very interested to see you on your return.“